nacloos/similarity-repository/README.md

 score = measure.fit_score(X, Y)
 ```

+TODO: Meausre interface just __call__?

+The Measure interface is just a thin wrapper around the backend implementation that converts the input data to the expected format.

 You can also easily loop through all the available measures.
 ```python
 # returns a dictionary with all the measures